-April 16, 2019 – Bridges Fund Management, a specialist fund manager focused exclusively on sustainable and impact investment, with offices in London and New York, has made an investment in Sunrise, a medication-assisted treatment and behavioral counseling programs to individuals suffering from opioid use disorder.
+April 16, 2019 – Bridges Fund Management, a specialist fund manager focused exclusively on sustainable and impact investment, with offices in London and New York, has made an investment in Sunrise, a medication-assisted treatment, and behavioral counseling program for individuals suffering from opioid use disorder.
 Sunrise provides medication-assisted treatment and behavioral counseling programs to individuals suffering from opioid use disorder, treating patients through five clinics in Ohio.
 Sunrise’s management team is retaining a significant ownership stake in the business.

 April 16, 2019 – Blue Sprig Pediatrics, Inc. (BlueSprig) announces that it has acquired the assets of West Texas Autism Center, a West Texas-based autism therapy provider with two clinics in Abilene and San Angelo.
 West Texas Autism Center is a clinic-based provider of Applied Behavior Analysis (ABA) therapy services treating children with Autism Spectrum Disorder (ASD).
 Headquartered in Houston, TX, BlueSprig is the largest autism services provider in Texas with locations in Ohio, Oklahoma, Oregon, South Carolina, and Washington.